Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations

-These are usually referred to as (quasi) universal relations (URs), and have been shown to hold for several EOS models.
-The $f$-Love relation is of particular interest, because both the tidal deformability and the $f$-mode frequency affect GWs from a binary NS merger.
+These are usually referred to as (quasi-) universal relations (URs), and have been shown to hold for several EOS models.
+The $f$-Love relation is of particular interest, because both the tidal deformability and the $f$-mode frequency affect GWs from binary NS mergers.
 Thus, given a joint inference of the parameters in this relation, we can probe alternative theories of gravity~\cite{Yagi:2016bkt,Doneva:2017jop,Gupta:2017vsl,Silva:2020acr,Saffer:2021gak}, exotic compact objects~\cite{Pani:2015tga,Uchikata:2016qku,Adam:2022nlq,Adam:2024zqr}, or, in our case, the amount of pressure anisotropy in NSs~\cite{Yagi:2015hda}.

 Typically, EOS models for nuclear matter are used to describe a spherically symmetric, isotropic fluid distribution, in which the pressure is the same in the radial and tangential directions.
 This stellar model is then perturbed accordingly to compute observable quantities such as the tidal deformability or the $f$-mode frequency of NSs.
 However, local anisotropy can arise in NS interiors due to e.g. strong magnetic fields~\cite{Yazadjiev:2011ks}, superfluidity~\cite{Herrera:1997plx}, viscosity~\cite{1992Ap&SS.193..201B}, or elasticity~\cite{Karlovini:2002fc}.
 The pressure anisotropy can affect NS observables in a significant way, and can pose alternative interpretations for current and future observations.